Here, we introduce two people who share their personal experiences with dementia in the early stage of the disease.

 At the time of his death, Roger was a member of the Board of Directors of the Alzheimer Society of Alberta and Northwest Territories.
 To honour him, and continue his legacy, the Roger Marple Volunteer Award was established.
 The award recognizes a volunteer who exemplifies the qualities and efforts Roger embodied in his daily life and work on behalf of the Alzheimer Society and those living with dementia.

 “As a person living with dementia, here is a promise I will make to all of you…….
-I promise to recognize what hope looks like for you living your life to the fullest, with the time you have left, so you can live a good quality of life.
+I promise to recognize what hope looks like for you, living your life to the fullest with the time you have left so that you can live a good quality of life.
 And most of all, I will respect who you are.”

 Roger Marple